 Personal Vulnerabilities:

-Previous experiences of rejection, whether in personal or professional contexts, can exacerbate the fear of future rejection.
+Past Rejections: Previous experiences of rejection, whether in personal or professional contexts, can exacerbate the fear of future rejection.
 These experiences create a heightened sensitivity to potential rejection cues.

 Perceived Flaws: Individuals who are highly self-critical or aware of their perceived shortcomings may be more prone to fear rejection, believing that these flaws make them unworthy of acceptance.